supaflyENJOY/DynamicsDocs/docs/Patients/EpisodeOfCare.md

 To create a new Episode Of Care, click on the 'Add New Episode Of Care' button on the Episode Of Care sub grid (on a Patient Contact Form).
 This will open up the New Episode Of Care Quick Create.

 **Episode Of Care Information**
-- *Patient*- The Patient field is auto-populated with the Patient you are navigating from, and cannot be edited.
+- *Patient*- The Patient field is pre-populated with the Patient you are navigating from, and cannot be edited.
 - *Period Start Date* - The Period Start Date cannot be after the Period End Date.
 - *Period End Date*